matthiasmullie/hotelguide/README.md

 ## Phonegap

-This source should be build.phonegap.com-compatible.
-The folder can pretty much just be copy-pasted into a Phonegap project.
+To build the apps, we'll be using the build.phonegap.com service.
+The instructions below are irrelevant to the build, but may be useful for local testing.
-There's quite a few files that are useless to Phonegap, but I'd rather keep the codebase together.
+There's quite a few seb-specific source files that are useless to Phonegap, but I'd rather keep the codebase together.
 Javascript will detect if the code is running in an app and - if so - fire all requests to the production server.

 ### Instructions

+Download & unpack: http://phonegap.com/download/ (I'll assume you place it at ~/Sites/phonegap)

+#### iOS

 Download & install Xcode from Apple store
 Open Xcode > Preferences > Downloads > Components.
 Installer Command Line Tools & simulators.

-Download & unpack: http://phonegap.com/download/ (I'll assume you place it at ~/Sites/phonegap)

 In terminal, create the Xcode project

-    ~/Sites/phonegap/lib/ios/bin/create ~/Sites/phonegap-hotelguide us.envy.HotelGuide HotelGuide
+    ~/Sites/phonegap/lib/ios/bin/create ~/Sites/hotelguide-ios us.envy.HotelGuide HotelGuide

 In terminal, copy source code into Xcode project

-    git clone git@github.com:matthiasmullie/hotelguide.git /tmp/hotelguide --depth 1 && rsync -a /tmp/hotelguide/ ~/Sites/phonegap-hotelguide/www/ && rm -rf /tmp/hotelguide/
+    git clone git@github.com:matthiasmullie/hotelguide.git /tmp/hotelguide --depth 1 && rsync -a /tmp/hotelguide/ ~/Sites/hotelguide-ios/www/ && rm -rf /tmp/hotelguide/

 Open what we just created in Xcode

-    open -a Xcode ~/Sites/phonegap-hotelguide/HotelGuide.xcodeproj
+    open -a Xcode ~/Sites/hotelguide-ios/HotelGuide.xcodeproj

 Top left, choose your target (device, simulator) & click "Run".

+#### Android

+See http://docs.phonegap.com/en/2.6.0/guide_getting-started_android_index.md.html and figure it out :)